 The discounted cash flow economic analysis, at a discount rate of 8%, indicates that the South West Arkansas Project is economically viable.
-The key economic indicators - an NPV of US\$3,090MM (post-tax) and an IRR of 32.8% (post-tax), are very positive.
+The key economic indicators - an NPV of US\$4,473MM (pre-tax) and an IRR of 41.3% (pre-tax), are very positive.

 The South West Arkansas Project economics assumed a selling price of battery quality lithium hydroxide based on an initial price of US\$30,000/tonne in 2023, adjusted for inflation at 2% per annum.
 The results for IRR and NPV from the assumed CAPEX, OPEX and price scenario at full production, are presented in the table below.
-Note table below identifies US\$ - suggest making the Lanxess table similar.